 19.10 Each committee shall meet regularly at a designated date, time and place and keep the Association apprised of its schedule.
-If the committee regularly meets less often than once a month or goes dark for any extended period it shall notify the board of that fact in writing.
-The chair of a committee has the authority to cancel or reschedule any meeting provided the majority of the members agree or a quorum more than 50% of its members cannot be obtained.
+When the committee does not meet or changes the day and time of the meeting it shall notify the office at least 7 days in advance or as soon as known.
+A meeting shall be cancelled if a quorum is not met.
+The chair of a committee has the authority to cancel or reschedule any meeting.